 - Water kefir that is made with sugar water, juice or coconut water and kefir grains.
 It could be used as a replacement for juices, soda pops and water, and makes a great base for dairy free smoothies.
-Water kefir can be flavored using juice, dried and fresh fruits, flavor extracts such as vanilla and different herbs.
+Water kefir can be flavoured using juice, dried and fresh fruits, flavour extracts such as vanilla and different herbs.

 - Coconut milk kefir made using milk kefir grains and coconut milk.

 - Cultured fruit juices that make a delicious refreshing beverage made with water kefir grains.

 However, using probiotics for recurrent candida infection is only one of necessary steps that seldom works alone.
 In fact, about 95% of conventional yeast infection treatments such as antibiotics, drugs, creams, lotions, anti-fungals, vitamins, special herbal supplements and detox diets that are focused only on one organ and aspect of the disease, fail or bring the relief only temporarily.